Amir22010/Amir22010/README.md

 - 📫 How to reach me **khan.amir504@gmail.com**

-- ⚡ Fun fact **I think I am Music and Dance Lover, I also Like to Explore Beautiful Places**
+- ⚡ Fun fact **I think I am Music and Dance Lover, I also Like to Explore Beautiful Places**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">